jekrch/plantyJ/README.md

 *Note: HuggingFace weights and the taxonomic classifier assets are cached via GitHub Actions to speed up incremental runs.*

+## Tree View

+An interactive phylogenetic tree of all plants in the collection, built from their GBIF taxonomy.
+Ranks (Kingdom → Species) appear as column headers with edges connecting parent to child nodes.
+Leaf nodes show a circular plant thumbnail and common name.

+- Pan and zoom via mouse wheel or pointer drag
+- Search by species name, common name, or taxon
+- Click any node to see a detail panel with linked photos and a jump to the gallery filtered by that taxon
+- Clicking a taxon rank in the plant info drawer opens the tree focused on that node

+## Plant & Zone Views

+Clicking a plant short code or zone name opens a **Spotlight** view — a focused, single-subject layout outside the main gallery grid.

+- **Plant view:** Hero image of the plant with a thumbnail strip of every other photo of that species.
+Clicking opens the full info drawer.
+- **Zone view:** Hero image for the zone followed by every plant and zone photo recorded there, sorted newest-first.
+Thumbnails are labeled with the plant name or zone name.

 ## Plant Viewer Info

 When viewing a specific photo in the gallery, opening the info drawer surfaces a dense layer of aggregated context about the plant, its location, and its taxonomy: